yannickboy15/OvenMediaEngineDocs/docs/transcoding.md

 | Samplerate | Samples per second |
 | Channel | The number of audio channels |

+It is possible to have an audio only output profile by specifying the Audio profile and omitting a Video one.

 #### Bypass transcoding

 You can configure Video and Audio to bypass transcoding as follows: